 This is a wonderful venue for such an event.
 Three large main great-rooms with walls of windows viewing fir trees and the water were used for the main tasting, and were interconnected by a long hall, as well as a covered outdoor patio.
 A nice second-second floor, open-air patio was available to VIP guests with a long table and chairs to sit and enjoy the bites.

 My Tasting Notes

-Radiant ruby-purple in color.
-Gorgeously detailed, ethereal aromas of violets and bramble-berries.
+This 100% Carignan comes from head-trained vines yielding 2-3 tones per acre grown in the northwest portion of Alexander Valley, bordering the Dry Creek Valley appellation.
+Radiant ruby-purple in color and gorgeously detailed, this wine yields ethereal aromas of violets and bramble-berries.
 Delicate, ripe, sweet red and black fruit on the palate.
 This medium-light-weight displays delicate expressiveness and elegance, a supple touch and feel, all on a lithe frame.

-Deep blush in color, this Grenache showcases aromas of flowers and the crisp mineral of wet stones.
+Deep blush in color, this Grenache sources mainly from grapes from the Alta Loma vineyard in the Arroyo Seco region of Monterey County, including Grenache from Rancho Solo, located just outside the town of Soledad.
+Showcases aromas of flowers accompanied by the crisp mineral of wet stones.
 Displays a slight, pleasing pucker with cranberry accents on the palate.
-Ripe fruit and a refreshing, precise touch and feel.
+Attractiveripe fruit with a refreshing, precise touch and feel.

 90, Grenache, Jaffurs, Santa Barbara County, 2014, $34